 Financing Amount and Investment Institutions

-Financing Round: Angel + round
+Financing Round: Angel + Round

 Investors: Hong Kong X Technology Fund (HKX), Clear Water Bay Phase II Fund, Renxing Investment